ages2001/Universal-NT-Installer/README.md

 - **Controller**: IDE, SATA (IDE), AHCI, RAID or NVMe
 - **Filesystem**: FAT12, FAT16 CHS/LBA, FAT32 CHS/LBA, or NTFS
 - **Free Space**: At least 1.5 GiB for x86, 2.2 GiB for x64
+- **Patches**: ACPI, USB 3.x, AHCI, RAID, NVMe

 ---

 ### Notes
 - **Drivers for booting**: Successful installation cannot be guaranteed in all cases, as driver-related issues may arise.
-- **CHS vs LBA**: CHS (Cylinder-Head-Sector) addressing is required for early NT editions and mandates small partition sizes.
+- **CHS and LBA**: CHS (Cylinder-Head-Sector) addressing is required for early NT editions and mandates small partition sizes.
 - **Boot Partition**: Must exist and be a primary, supported filesystem (FAT12/FAT16/FAT32/NTFS).
 - **exFAT Filesystem**: Windows 2000 Patched and Windows XP Vanilla/Patched can read and write exFAT but cannot boot because NTLDR cannot recognize exFAT partitions.
 So, you cannot install it to exFAT partition.
 However, you can create/delete/format exFAT partitions using Partition Editor/Formatter.